14-Day Turkey And Greece Itinerary (Detailed Guide)

 Enjoy your next day in Karpathos by doing beach hopping – that’s the point of visiting Greece, after all.

 Begin at the gorgeous Apella Beach.
-It’s the perfect spot to spend all day relaxing, and the crystal-clear is breathtaking.
+It’s the perfect spot to spend all day relaxing, and the crystal-clear water is breathtaking.
 There’s even a cute little 13th-century church down the end of the beach if you take a wander!

 When you start getting hungry, make your way to Kyra Panagia – this is, arguably, the most popular beach on the island, so it’s sandier and has loads of tavernas and restaurants around.
 This is the perfect beach if you want to enjoy the Greek sun and a fun, bustling vibe.